dhallatmaine/urlshortener/README.md

 You can then navigate your browser to `http://localhost` to view the application. **NOTE** You may need to go to the docker machines ip address if you're using boot2docker on the mac.

+#### Notes

+There are definitely chances for conflicts with the link generation given the way I approached it.
+Given more time, there are a few approaches I would have used to solve this issue.
+An easy approach would have been to refactor this method to check if the generated link already existed, and if so, regenerate a new link.
+A better and more scalable approach would involve this solution, along with expiring links after a set amount of time.